 Response reliability addresses the probability that the required amount of staffing and apparatus will be available when a fire or other emergency call is received.
 If every piece of apparatus in each station were available every time a fire call was received, the response reliability for each station would be 100%.
 As the number of calls per day increases, and line staffing decreases, the likelihood that a needed piece of equipment and/or personnel will already be busy with an existing incident will increase.
-For example, in January of this year there were 27 times when two overlapping emergency responses occurred, 8 times when three overlapping emergency responses occurred and 3 times when four overlapping emergency responses occurred and 3 times when four overlapping emergency responses occurred and 3 times when four overlapping emergency responses.
+For example, in January of this year there were 27 times when two overlapping emergency responses occurred, 8 times when three overlapping emergency responses occurred and 3 times when four overlapping emergency responses occurred.
+Consequently, during these times, AF&R's response reliability decreases.
 The following chart shows the number of times there have been multiple alarms occurring at the same time: